US Federal Reserves Response to COVID-19 Impact on CRE

 Further on, the exact impact and implications of the COVID-19 on the commercial real estate sector is still unknown.
 Tenants might continue to seek forbearance, which will lead to a decline in property values, which can, in turn, lead to an impending downfall in the real estate sector.

 The easing down on the monetary policies might further spur down and lead to higher inflation rates once the economies start to recover.
-This resulting inflation might lead to higher interest rates, making it even harder for beginner commercial real estate investors to enter the markets.
+This resulting inflation might lead to higher interest rates, making it even harder for beginner private commercial investors to enter the markets.

 Until the situation settles down and the economy gets stable again, the Fed’s goal is to maintain the liquidity and provide support for businesses to function without disrupting the markets.